Faqs

 What's Highlander's Approach?

+At Highlander, we strive for our holsters to achieve an impeccable snug fit—neither too tight nor too loose.
 This precise fit eliminates rattle or wobble and prevents premature wear of protective coatings such as bluing or Cerakote, which could otherwise trigger our OCPD.

 A crucial feature of our holsters is the ability to un-holster a weapon with one hand, even when it is not securely attached in the normal carry position.
 Imagine waking up in the middle of the night, fending off an attacker with one hand while struggling to retrieve your firearm with the other because it’s stuck in the holster.